sqwiggle/sqwiggle-api-documentation/objects/invite.md

 # Invite
-An invite represents an email invitation to join an organization.
+An invite object represents an email invitation to join an organization.

 ## Attributes
 <table>